paigepittman/Wagtive/README.md

 # Wagtive
-Wagtive is a gamification app for dog owners.
+Wagtive is a gamification web app for dog owners.
 The goal is to provide a range of activities including mile tracking, suggested actvities (hiking trails, pet-friendly places), challenges, and more.
 The user can progress through various levels, the lowest being a puppy, the highest an alpha dog.

 ### Wagtive Levels
 * Puppy  - 0 to 1,000 points